bigginlab/OxCompBio/setup.md

 ![jupyter main session](./images/main-setup/jupyter-main-window.png)

 You can then click on the `.ipynb` (notebook) file to start it.

-Jupyter notebooks are composed of cells, some of which contain normal text (with a white background), and code blocks (shaded in grey).
+Jupyter notebooks are composed of cells, some of which contain normal text (with a white background), and code blocks (shaded in grey):

 ![jupyter cells](./images/main-setup/jupyter-cells.png)

 Code blocks are meant to be interactive, you can type in them and press `shift+Enter` to run the contents of the cells.

-You can exit a notebook by clicking "File"->"Close and Halt"
+You can exit a notebook by clicking "File"->"Close and Halt":

 ![jupyter close](./images/main-setup/jupyter-close.png)

 Sometimes when too many things are running, notebooks can start to behave erratically, when this happens clicking on the "interrupt" button may help:

 ![jupyter-interrupt](./images/main-setup/jupyter-interrupt.png)

 Alternatively, using one of the "Kernel"->"restart" options can be very useful.
 Particularly, the "Restart & Clear Output" can be useful in cleaning up the notebook's outputs and starting again:

 ![jupyter-restart](./images/main-setup/jupyter-restart.png)

 **Note**: In a Jupyter notebook you can run cells in any order you like.
 This might create problems in the long run, therefore we suggest to run the cells sequentially (from top to bottom).
 If you start to get strange results within a Jupyter notebook, you can use "Kernel"->"Restart & Run all" to run clean everything up and re-run the notebook from scratch.

 ## 5. What to do next